auxesis/gastro/README.markdown

 ### Data sources

-Each state and territory publishes their data sets differently, from HTML, to artisinally hand crafted PDFs for each breach.
+Each state and territory publishes their data sets differently: from nothing, to HTML, to artisinally hand crafted PDFs for each breach.

-NT and Queensland don't publish their data.
+NT, Tasmania, and Queensland don't publish their data.

 | State | Format | URL | Scraper |
 | ----- | ------ | :-- | ------- |